houstonhaynes/AD4SDocs/05 FSharp Antifragile By Design.md

 2. **Barbell Strategy**: Combining the safety of F#'s type system with the reach of the JavaScript ecosystem
 3. **Skin in the Game**: Community-driven development ensured that Fable addressed real-world problems

-Perhaps most importantly, Fable demonstrated that F#'s fundamental design was platform-agnostic—its value proposition wasn't tied to .NET, but to its core principles of functional-first programming, strong type safety, and pragmatic design.
+Perhaps most importantly, Fable demonstrated that F#'s fundamental design was platform-agnostic, its value proposition wasn't tied to .NET, but to its core principles of functional-first programming, strong type safety, and pragmatic design.

 ## F# Through The Years